 Just how widespread is corruption in Latin America?
-A recent Transparency International study lays bare the region’s worrying trend, with most countries recording increases in violent crime, insecurity and perceptions of corruption.
-A staggering two thirds of the 22,000 participants across 20 countries said they felt corruption had gotten worse since 2016.
+A recent Transparency International study lays bare the region’s worrying trend, with most countries recording increases in violent crime, insecurity, and perceptions of corruption.
+A staggering two-thirds of the 22,000 participants across 20 countries said they felt corruption had gotten worse since 2016.
 While some increases are due to headline-grabbing state collapses – read, Venezuela – or massive scandals – Brazil’s infamous Operation Car Wash – another main factor is the comfortable entente between business interests and politicians.
 And perhaps the most egregious and less explored connection is that between the tobacco industry and Latin American regulators.

-At first glance, the tobacco industry looks like a victim – and not driver – of corruption.
+At first glance, the tobacco industry looks like a victim – and not the driver – of corruption.
 After all, it is the most exposed industry to smuggling, losing every year almost 17% of its total sales to the illicit trade, a number that is only expected to grow.
 Indeed, recent reports have shown that the share of illicit sales has jumped from 19% to 25% over the past 5 years, clocking in at some 57 billion sticks.
 And if you ask industry execs, they will argue that the phenomenon is driven by bad policymaking, namely government-mandated increases in cigarette prices and the elimination of premium capsule flavored brands.
 In their view, smokers will naturally turn to cheaper knock-off brands, thereby fueling the illicit trade.

 But the story is severely flawed and papers over the role that tobacco companies themselves play in undermining regulations and devising ways to pad their bottom lines without paying their fair share.
 Just look at the so-called Triple Frontier, where Paraguay, Argentina and Brazil meet and create one of the world’s biggest black markets for tobacco smuggling.